Statistical Complexity of Heterogeneous Geometric Networks: Results

 \subsection{Normalisation results on increasing number of nodes}

 To extend our observations of the normalisation with respect to network size we studied the behaviour of the normalisation in very large graphs.
-In this case we use the mouse V1 model from the Allen Institute for Brain Science, see \cite{Billeh20}, and Erd\"os-R\'enyi random graphs, for which we know the normalised complexity value tends to $0$ by Corollary~\ref{cor:ER0}.
+In this case we use the mouse V1 model from the Allen Institute for Brain Science, see \cite{Billeh20}, and Erd\"os-R\'enyi random graphs, for which we know the normalised complexity value tends to $0$ by Theorem~\ref{thm:genER}.

-We would expect networks of the same structure to have the same, or at least similar, HC.
+We would expect networks of the same structure to have the same, or at least similar, NHC.
 However, what do we mean by the ``same structure"?
 If two networks have a different number of nodes they inherently have a different structure.
 In fact, the size of the network is related to the complexity, because as the size of random graphs increase their uniformity increases, this is due to the inverse relationship between variance and the sample mean.
-As such, we would expect that the normalised HC will decrease slightly as the number of nodes increases, but for sufficiently large $n$ two networks of similar structure, but different size, would have similar complexity values.
+As such, we would expect that the NHC will decrease slightly as the number of nodes increases, but two sufficiently large networks of similar structure, but different size, would have similar complexity values.

 The effect of this is well demonstrated in Fig~\ref{fig_allen}.
 We see that the Erd\"os-R\'enyi random graph tends to 0 with increasing $n$, as expected.
 At the same time, for the Allen Brain for small $n$ the complexity is higher, but for larger $n$, roughly $n\ge2000$, the complexity is very close between samples, appearing to tend to a non-zero limit in $n$.
 This demonstrates a behaviour expected of statistical complexity in dynamical systems, that randomness (aswell as regularity) vanishes to 0 complexity in the limit of $n$, while non-zero complexity is maintained in diverse structure \cite{Feldman1998}.